I am currently re-creating Ricochet using Unity, with a view to creating a project template that can be used in future.

 My time at university taught me the basics of software development but more importantly, ingrained an already present passion for video games.

-After graduating I started a work as a C# programmer where I created small applications as a way to learn the language.
-The first application became Facts of Life which I then ported to the Windows Phone 7 platform.
+After graduating I started a work as a C# programmer.
+I created small applications as a way to learn the language.
+One of these applications consequently turned into Facts of life.
+This became my first application for Windows Phone

 As my development skills grew I took the tentative steps towards console development.
-This brought along some extra challenges as there wasn’t as much in the way of a framework or visual designer tools.
+This provided an extra challenges as there wasn’t much in the way of a framework or visual designer tools.
 However, this did give me creative free reign to create games that would hopefully stand out from the crowd.

 The time and effort to develop a game for the Xbox was much more than my mobile titles.
 After almost 18 months I completed Ricochet, a physics based puzzler which at its release became the best rated puzzle game in the UK and USA.
 This was a huge personal achievement and something I am immensely proud of.